Rami-Sabbagh/TPTMicroLua/UserManual.md

 # Official MicroLua User Manual

-MicroLua is a luascript for ThePowderToy which adds Lua proccessors to the game and can be saved !
+MicroLua is a luascript for ThePowderToy which adds Lua proccessors to the game that can be saved !

 ![SevSeg Demo](https://raw.githubusercontent.com/RamiLego4Game/TPTMicroLua/master/MicroLua%201.gif "SevenSegment display driven by a MicroLua Proccessor")